 Helping children remember the person they have lost

-Memory books and boxes containing items, memories and photos can help everyone to remember through their grief.
+Memory books and boxes containing items, memories and photos can help everyone to remember the person through their grief.
 Children may want to add their own pictures or writing.

 They may like to keep items that belonged to the person who died, particularly if it’s something you know they liked or associated with the person.

-It can feel as though nothing can help you during your grief and you will feel these sensations forever.
+It can feel as though nothing can help you during your grief and that you’ll feel this way forever.
 Although grief never leaves, it changes over time and people learn strategies and ways to manage and cope.

-If someone special to you has died as a result of meningitis or septicaemia, you can remember them in a unique and personal way by setting up an online Meningitis Research Foundation Remembrance Fund.
+If someone special to you has died as a result of meningitis or sepsis, you can remember them in a unique and personal way by setting up an online Remembrance Fund.

-Meningitis and me are videos recorded by people whose lives have been affected by meningitis.
+Videos recorded by people whose lives have been affected by meningitis, full of advice, wisdom and guidance.

 Other support services